bfinl/BCI_Connectivity/README.md

  This folder contains the codes and one sample data in the manuscript.In order to run the code, you need to install the fiedltrip toolbox (https://www.fieldtriptoolbox.org/).
 The file called “Demo_Example.m” summarizes the pipeline for generating an example.
 This file calls 4 other main scripts as follows:

   --- Behavior_Down_Analysis.m (Calculate behavior in the down BCI conditon)
-  --- Sensor_Spectral_Analysis.m (Calculate Spectral power at the sensor level);
+  --- Sensor_Spectral_Analysis.m (Calculate Spectral power at the sensor level)
-  --- Source_Power_Analysis.m (Calculate 9-15 Hz alpha activity source with DICS);
+  --- Source_Power_Analysis.m (Calculate 9-15 Hz alpha activity source with DICS)
-  --- Source_Connectivity_Analysis.m (Calculate 9-15 Hz alpha source connectivity with power orthoganaion correation);
+  --- Source_Connectivity_Analysis.m (Calculate 9-15 Hz alpha source connectivity with power orthoganaion correation)